wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`observed`</td>
-<td>Number of data points in the visited time series during the time window immediately preceding the notification.
+<td>Number of data points returned by the visited time series during the time window immediately preceding the notification.
 </td>
 </tr>
 <tr>
 <td markdown="span">`firing`</td>
-<td>Number of data points whose values satisfy the alert condition in the visited time series during the time window immediately preceding the notification.
+<td markdown="span">Maximum number of data points in the visited series that could be satisfying the alert condition during the time window immediately preceding the notification.
+The smaller the number, the closer the series is to recovering.
+This property is useful only for time series visited by `failingAlertSeries` and `newlyFailingAlertSeries`.
 </td>
 </tr>
 <tr>